Experimental Medical Services: FSA Eligibility

 What are experimental medical services?

-Experimental medical services may be eligible for reimbursement with a consumer-directed healthcare account if deemed medically necessary by a medical professional for treatment of a specific condition or disease.
 Experimental medical services are any service that treats a medical condition or disease and are considered experimental due to lack of U.S. Food and Drug Administration (FDA) approval.

 Medical services are deemed experimental if they are a service unable to be lawfully marketed without FDA approval; if the service is the subject of an ongoing authoritative study in Phase I, II, or III clinical trials; and if the service is shown, by reliable evidence, that there is a consensus among qualified objective experts that further work is necessary to determine the safety, efficacy, and anticipated outcome as compared with existing approved services for a specific condition or disease.
 Further work may be defined as basic scientific research, laboratory based clinical studies, clinical studies, clinical outcomes research, or clinical trials.